 Don’t Feel You Have to Stick to your Script

 At least not slavishly.
-During our tour of Cuban neighborhoods, my driver Andreas stopped and said, “You want dominos?”
+During our tour of Cuban neighbourhoods, my driver Andreas stopped and said, “You want dominos?”
 “What?”
 I thought.
 “They have Domino’s Pizza here?”
 He then pointed to four men playing dominos at a storefront.
 Well, I thought, at least it was the front of a shop.
 He introduced me as a “famous American photojournalist.”
 After a few shots, I got one of them to look up.

 To Pay or Not to Pay